anke-hao/mental-health-quarantine/README.md

 # Welcome to Mental Health in Quarantine

-My team of 3 hackathon participants and I created an educational hack on mental health in quarantine to highlight the detrimental effects that the pandemic has made on students and people in the workplace, and to give some brief tips on handling productivity and work life balance using Glitch.
+Four hackathon participants created an educational hack on mental health in quarantine to highlight the detrimental effects that the pandemic has made on students and people in the workplace, and to give some brief tips on handling productivity and work life balance using Glitch.

 ## GIF